 Depending on the procedure, your medical team may use carbon dioxide during minimally invasive surgery.
 For example, carbon dioxide is used during abdominal surgery to inflate the walls of the abdomen to give the laparoscope a better view inside the body.
 This gives your surgeon a better view as well as more room to operate.

-3. There’s Usually Less Blood Loss From Minimally Invasive Surgery
+3. There’s Usually Less Blood Loss

 The decreased risk of blood loss does more than protect your health.
 It can also bring peace of mind before surgery.
 It’s perfectly understandable to be stressed before undergoing a surgical procedure, but knowing there’s a lower risk of certain complications can help you be less worried.

-4. There’s Usually Less Pain After Minimally Invasive Surgery
+4. There’s Usually Less Pain

 While the mental stress before surgery can be difficult, the pain involved with recovery can be much harder to deal with.
 That’s not to mention the long-term pain medications that may be required as you heal from open surgery.